SilkMC/silk/fabrikmc-nbt/docs/Module.md

 Serialization, conversion and builders for NBT

-# Package net.axay.fabrik.nbt.decoder
+# Package net.axay.fabrik.nbt.serialization.decoder

 Logic for decoding an NbtElement to a serializable class

-# Package net.axay.fabrik.nbt.encoder
+# Package net.axay.fabrik.nbt.serialization.encoder

 Logic for encoding a serializable class to an NbtElement